 When should you buy gap insurance?

 If you are planning to get gap insurance, it’s best acquired at the time of purchase of your vehicle or as soon as possible after buying a new car.
-That’s because a new vehicle begins to lose value the moment you take possession, so you will want coverage to kick in right away.
+That’s because a new vehicle begins to lose value when you take possession, so you will want coverage to kick in immediately.

 Can you buy gap insurance at any time?